bendews/apw/README.md

 ## Usage

-Ensure the daemon is running in the background, either via `brew services start apw` or `apw start`.
+Ensure the daemon is running (`apw start` or `brew services start apw`) and authenticated (`apw auth`).

-Start with a specific browser without the interactive prompt:
+Start with a specific browser without the interactive prompt, selections will be persisted:

 `apw start --browser chrome`

-To authenticate the daemon interactively:

-_This is required every time the daemon starts i.e on boot_

-`apw auth`

 Query for available passwords (Interactive):